-Several good books have been written on this subject (The Bethlehem Star) by astronomers and historians.
-For a background, King Herod died in 4 B.C. and sought to kill all baby boys/toddlers, two years and younger in the Bethlehem region,
+Several very good books have been written on the subject of The Bethlehem Star, by astronomers and historians.
+This scripture begins to give us a time-frame for The Bethlehem Star.
+The time frame is determined by reference to King Herod, who died in 4 B.C., and sought to kill all baby boys/toddlers, two years and younger in the Bethlehem region, in order to attempt to kill our Lord Jesus Christ.
+This gives us an approximate time-frame that The Bethlehem Star would first appear.